 - Administrators can take advantage of the password policy defined in AD.

 For a better user experience, Nexthink recommends to combine AD authentication with Windows authentication, so that users can log in to Nexthink without having to retype their Windows credentials.

 How authentication via AD works

-Beware that the username part is case sensitive.
+Beware that the account name part of the UPN is case sensitive.
 Thus, specify exactly the same name in Nexthink as it is registered in the AD, respecting the case.
 Nexthink uses the suffix part to resolve the name of the AD server (example.com in the example above), also known as the domain controller.